Research

 Latest

-Recchia, G., Mangat, C., Nyachhyon, J., Sharma, M., Canavan, C., Epstein-Gross, D., and Abdulbari, M. (in prep.)
-Automation bias: A challenge for scalable oversight.
+Recchia, G., Mangat, C., Nyachhyon, J., Sharma, M., Canavan, C., Epstein-Gross, D., and Abdulbari, M. (2025) Confirmation bias: A challenge for scalable oversight.
 Presents results of two sandwiching-like experiments intended to establish baselines for simple approaches to scalable oversight.
+Recently accepted to AAAI 2026.
+Link

 Contributed to